giuliafurlan/github-searcher/README.md

 Another valuable improvement would be to add Cypress to the project for end-to-end testing.

-Finally, it is important to note that the application is currently missing error handling for API call failures.
-This is a crucial feature that should be implemented in future iterations of the project.

 If time had allowed, I would have addressed all of the points mentioned above that are currently missing from the project.